Montessori Philosophy for Babies – Understanding Early Development

 Montessori Prepared Environment: What It Really Means for Babies 0–6 Months Read More »

-How Montessori Observation Builds Strong Foundations: A Guide for Parents Read More »
+Montessori Observation for Babies in the First Year Read More »

 child-centered approach to learning, are montessori baby toys worth it